maliMirkec/personal-website/site/articles/how-to-get-sticky-and-full-bleed-elements-to-play-well-together.md

 ---
 layout: index
-title: How to Get Sticky and Full-Bleed Elements to Play Well Together
+title: How to get sticky and full-bleed elements to play well together
 date: 2021-01-15 11:08:46
 tags:
   - blog